A topic from the subject of Biochemistry in Chemistry.

 Applications

-Molecular biology techniques have a wide range of applications, including:
+Molecular biology techniques have broad applications, including:

 Conclusion